After demolishing Paulo Costa to defend his UFC middleweight title in September 2020, Israel Adesanya turned his attention to Jared Cannonier.

-It wasn't his next fight, but now it appears he will get his wish.
-The Herald understands Adesanya is set to put his title on the line against the hard-hitting American at UFC 276 on July 3, headlining one of the biggest cards on the UFC calendar.
-The promotion is yet to confirm the booking.
+It wasn't his next fight, but now he will get his wish.
+The Herald can confirm Adesanya will put his title on the line against the hard-hitting American at UFC 276 on July 3, headlining one of the biggest cards on the UFC calendar.

 Jared Cannonier earned his title shot with an impressive win over Derek Brunson at UFC 271.
 Photo / Getty Images